Ramona, California, is located within San Diego County and was once known as the “Turkey Capital of the World.”

 The area also allows gas barbecues in designated areas.
 Though the reservoir is free to visit for scenic walks, waterside picnics, and peaceful outings, there are fees required for watercraft, fishing, and hunting.
 Dogs on leashes are welcome.

 Water recreation at the reservoir includes canoeing, boating, kayaking, float tubing, and row boats.
 While the reservoir does offer row boat and hunting blind rentals, all other watercraft must be brought in by the owner and are subject to an inspection for quagga mussels.

-Hunters may be interested in the turkey hunting that is available during hunting season.
-Reservations are required and are sold through a lottery system during the “Turkey Tune Up Event.”
+Hunters may be interested in the turkey hunting available during hunting season.
+Reservations are required and are sold through a lottery system during the “Turkey Tune-Up Event.”

 10. Adventures on Horseback Ranch